20 Historical Figures Whose True Evil Was Only Discovered After Their Death

 20. Kim Il-Sung

 He founded North Korea’s dynasty, but the world didn’t know about the scale of oppression under his rule when he was alive.
-Testimonies from defectors and satellite evidence revealed mass starvation and generational punishment.
-The outside world had no idea about the depth of his control until years later.
+Testimonies from defectors and satellite evidence revealed mass starvation and generational punishment that had seldom been seen before.
+The outside world had no idea about the depth of his control and depravity until years later.

 KEEP ON READING